Community Development Specialist

 Compensation: Starting salary is $47, 256, furnished apartment is provided and meal plan provided for the Community Development Specialist and immediate family/qualifying domestic partners when classes are in session during the fall and spring semesters.
 The State University of New York provides an excellent benefit package.
 For more information on benefits for full-time United University Professions (UUP) professional staff, visit: https://www.suny.edu/media/suny/content-assets/documents/benefits/benefit-summaries/FTUUPbenefitsummary-Sep-2018.pdf or http://www.suny.edu/benefits/

 Description of Responsibilities: The Community Development Specialist (CDS), a mid-level manager, is responsible for supervision of live-in residence hall staff in assigned residence halls/apartments, with a combined population of approximately 1200 residents, as they execute departmental objectives, assess their effectiveness, identify areas in need of improvement and implement changes as appropriate.
 The CDS's work schedule is intended to provide a presence during peak student contact hours, including evenings and weekends.

 In addition, the Community Development Specialist will be expected to display a commitment to undergraduate and/or graduate education, and possess communication and interpersonal skills sufficient to work effectively with an increasingly diverse array of students and colleagues.

 - Minimum of two years full-time post-master’s experience as a live-in professional with direct responsibility for supervision of college residence halls.

-To Apply: Submit a cover letter addressing qualifications, resume, copies of unofficial transcripts of all degrees showing degree awarded and date conferred, and contact information for three professional references electronically to:
+To Apply: Submit a cover letter addressing qualifications, resume, copies of unofficial transcripts of all degrees showing degree awarded and date conferred, and contact information for three professional references (only the three referees listed in your Interview Exchange application can be considered and contacted) electronically to:

 Incomplete candidate files will not be considered.
 Official transcripts by time of appointment.